5 Key Digital Marketing Analytics to Monitor

 When considering the influence of social media, many often think of reach, or the number of people who could potentially see your social media post or ad.
 The problem is that reach, as the cliche goes, exceeds grasp.
 Sure, there are millions of people on Facebook, Twitter, Instagram and TikTok, but there’s a reason advertisers and marketers have generally moved away from enormous Super Bowl-grade one-off campaigns in favor of building stories through advertising, marketing and social media: they recognize the value of relationship building, which is paramount here in B2B.

 When we engage on social media, we’re seeking brand elevation, but we’re also looking to get decision makers to see themselves as part of a shared story.
+Engagement metrics are crucial for optimizing digital marketing campaigns, as they help in understanding what resonates with your audience.
 Yes, you want the impressions, but what matters is driving engagement the right way for the right reasons.
 When you share something that gets traction with your customers and brand evangelists, it’s both your value proposition and a form of social proof to others, pun intended.
 And those like-minded customers can attract others from within your area of business, generating a better-qualified audience and potential leads, particularly through a platform like LinkedIn.

 Clickthrough Rate (CTR)